peopledoc/layout-linter/README.md

   log: /*
         an array of objects, each object consisting of:
-          - a string, indicating the problematic element,
+          - a string, indicating the problematic element
           - an array of error messages for that element

         e.g.  [{